 In this study, we used a data-driven approach, i.e. we did not focus on indicators that we a priori thought to be associated with vaccination rate.
 While our vaccination data are at the individual level, the socio-economic, political and geographic indicators are at the district level, and must therefore be interpreted as such (e.g., we cannot not show that receiving unemployment benefits is associated with lower vaccination probability, but we find an association with lower vaccination probability and the fact of living in a district where a large share of income comes from unemployment benefits).
 Our data cover mainland France, 64.5 million individuals, and are real-world data: we consider realized vaccination rates and not intentions to be vaccinated.
 In addition, since our data are based on record of the national health insurance service, vaccination rates do not come from self-reported, and there is in theory no reporting bias.

-Although we interpreted our results through the lens of a classification of reasons for vaccine hesitancy, our data only concern realized vaccination rates, and not the associated intentions.
+Although we interpreted our results through the lens of a classification of reasons for vaccine hesitancy, one of the major strength of our data only concern realized vaccination rates, and not the associated intentions.
 According to a survey conducted in the Fall 2021, the introduction of the sanitary pass led to an increase in the share of individuals reporting being “angry they had to be vaccinated” (Ward et al. 2022).
 Conversely, we cannot tell why individuals who are still not vaccinated in February 2022 are so – e.g., whether it is hesitancy, refusal, or accessibility issues.
 Given the implementation of the vaccination campaign in France, namely the absence of individual invitations to get vaccinated, the reliance on private online booking systems, it is still possible that, in spite of some local outreach efforts, vaccine accessibility remains an issue, and may explain at least part of the association of lower vaccination rates with poverty.

 By emphasizing a differentiated use of COVID-19 vaccination according to a socio-economic gradient, our study confirms the strong impact of social inequalities on COVID-19.
-The most deprived areas have already been shown to have been disproportionately infected and hospitalized during the pandemic (Jannot et al. 2021; Bajos et al. 2021).
+Prvious research showed that the most deprived areas have already been shown to have been disproportionately infected and hospitalized during the pandemic (Jannot et al. 2021; Bajos et al. 2021).
 We show that poorer districts are also the least vaccinated and, hence, the most still at risk, despite the widely celebrated domestic sanitary pass.
-There is an urgent need to define new vaccination policies that truly address social inequities.
+Indeed, there is an urgent need to define new vaccination policies that truly address social inequities.

 AUTRES POINTS DE DISCUSSION POSSIBLES: distrust with promises of return to normal life (Summer 2021); changing conditions (inclusion of booster dose)